 Think carefully about what skills, knowledge, experience, and time commitment you can bring to volunteering and how you would like to be involved.

 Organisations that involve volunteers cover just about every sector of the community including environment, arts and culture, health, disability, education and sport.
 Choose an organisation with similar principles and values to your own.
 You may also want to focus on organisations with positions that are close to home or work.

-Volunteering SA&NT and local volunteer resource centres, such as Northern Volunteering SA and Southern Volunteering SA, can support individuals and communities that are interested in taking up volunteering.
+Volunteering SA&NT can support individuals and communities that are interested in taking up volunteering.